 The former circuit opens when commercial banks create new deposits by granting new loans (ΔL) and/or mortgages (ΔM) to households.
 For the time being, let us assume an aggregated households sector and temporarily neglect the distinction between workers and rentiers.
 This inflow of money is the new initial finance.
+This newly created money appears in the balance sheets of both sectors involved at the same time as an asset and a liability, deposits (ΔD) and loans/mortgages (ΔL and or ΔM) for households, and vice versa for commercial banks.
 If this credit, or a part of it (z, in our matrices), enters the securitization process, an equal amount of money refluxes to commercial banks and is therefore destroyed.
-Even though the layers of intermediation are numerous, each of the financial operators involved, be it SPVs, MMMFs, investment banks or investment funds, needs to use its own deposits to purchase securitized assets or ABSs.
-No matter the layers of intermediation, nor the amount of time the original credit is pooled and included in sophisticated financial instruments, when a credit enters the securitization circuit, an equal amount of deposits is destroyed.
-Money unavoidably returns to the issuer of the loans, which is at the same time the seller of the original securitized asset.
+Even though the layers of intermediation are numerous, each of the financial operators involved, may it be SPVs, MMMFs, investment banks or investment funds, needs to use its own deposits to purchase securitized assets or ABSs.
+No matters neither the layers of intermediation, nor the amount of time the original credit is pooled and included in sophisticated financial instruments.
+When a credit enters the securitization circuit, an equal amount of deposits is destroyed.
+Money unavoidable returns to the issuer of the loans, which is at the same time the seller of the original securitized asset.
 At this stage of the analysis, it is important to keep in mind that financial operators are intermediaries.
 Therefore, they need to recollect their clients' (i.e. households) savings to purchase securitized assets and/or derivative products 'constructed' on them (i.e. ABSs).
-In the end, household deposits, which increased with the initial finance, are the source of money for the circuit to close (the final finance of the original circuit).
-In this circuit money flows through the economy following three steps.
+In the end, households' deposits, which increased with the initial finance, are the source of money for the circuit to close (the final finance of the original circuit).
+To sum up, in this circuit money flows through the economy following three steps.
 First, money enters through a loan of commercial banks and takes the form of household deposit.
 Second, households save and use part of this money to purchase assets issued by financial intermediaries, say financial operators' shares (ΔSH).
 Correspondingly, financial intermediaries' deposits will increase.
 Third, financial operators will use their deposits to purchase securitized assets and ABS from commercial banks via SPVs, hence destroying the money.

 What emerges from these steps is a key evolution of such a financial circuit, i.e. the commodification of financial relationships.
 Money, whose role as 'existence condition of [material] production' (Parguez, 2003, p.255) was so clear in the original circuit, gains an additional connotation in this financialized economy.
-Indeed, money is still needed for production (also of financial system services) and still allows for the transaction.
+Indeed, money is still needed for production (also of financial system's services) and still allows for the transaction.
 Money is still created through debt, and it is at the same time an asset and a liability.
 Financial markets now take advantage of this double role, so that the asset counterpart of households' or firms' debt, the initial finance of the circuit, becomes the commodity produced by financial operators and exchanged in financial markets.
 Parguez's essentiality axiom has never held truer.

-Through the mechanisms of this circuit, debt is manipulated and indirectly (through financial operators' shares and securitization) sold by workers of the financial system to households, which in most cases are at the same time the owners of the original liability.
+Through the mechanisms of this circuit, debt is manipulated and indirectly (through financial operators' shares and securitization) sold by workers of the financial system to households, which in most cases are at the same time the owner of the original liability.
 However, this situation is far from being a clearing mechanism, the consequences on the economy are numerous, and their effects do not terminate when money returns to the commercial banks.